diazf/indri/README.md

   </tr>
 </table>

-For whatever the appropriate baseline is for your experiment, you should train model parameters on the same training set you're using for your model.
+For whatever the appropriate baseline is for your experiment, you should train the baseline's parameters on the same training set you're using for your model.
 For RM3/EE, good ranges are,

 | parameter | min | max |
 | --------- | --- | --- |